Saturday, September 28, 2024

 Solitude & Cliff Lake Loops

 Last weekend was my turn to join Jordan on a long hike through our beloved Big Horns.
 While we opted not to do the entire Solitude Loop, we still managed to hike 44 miles in 2 days, with just under 5700 ft of vertical gain.
 We started from the Hunter Campground shortly after 6:15am last Thursday.
 We saw 5 moose roughly 3 miles in, which was a delightful surprise and a decidedly good start.
-Shortly after we started our descent up and over Florence Pass (seen in the middle of the photo above).
+Shortly after we started our ascent up and over Florence Pass (seen in the middle of the photo above).

 Near the top of Florence Pass, we stopped for a moment to read the plaque placed there in memory of 10 World War II soldiers who crashed on the posthumously named Bomber Mountain.
 It is still a mystery why the bomber was flying over these mountains en route from Oregon to Nebraska, over 150 miles off course.
 No one knew the fate of the missing plane until 2 years later, when some cowboys saw several glints of metal atop the mountain and went to investigate.
 The remains were gathered on VJ Day, although the recovery crew weren't aware of this auspicious event until they returned.
 There are still parts of the plane on top of the mountain all these years later.
 We paid our respects and then moved on.